Belo Cipriani: Career

-Cipriani began his career as a technical recruiter and staffing consultant based in San Francisco, working with companies such as Google, Levi Strauss & Co., and Lucas Films.
+Cipriani began his career as a technical recruiter and staffing consultant based in San Francisco, working with companies such as Google, Levi Strauss & Co., and Lucasfilm.

 At the age of 26, Cipriani was working as a senior technical staffing consultant for Wells Fargo when he was attacked on April 13, 2007, in San Francisco's Castro District, a known LGBT neighborhood.
 He sustained injuries that resulted in nerve damage, rendering him completely blind.
 Cipriani's attackers were later identified and arrested; however due to a lack of physical evidence no charges were ever filed.
 He later pursued a civil lawsuit.

 In 2018 he founded the publishing house Oleb Books, which focuses on publishing writers with disabilities.
 He is also the CEO of Oleb Media, a digital inclusion firm.
 He now works as a digital inclusion strategist and disability advocate, and was appointed to the Minnesota Council on Disability by Governor Tim Walz in 2020.